 Signal integrity issues can significantly affect the performance of your board and should be taken into account when designing your board as part of a good design for manufacturing (DFM) practice.
 It is even more critical when designing PCBs for communications systems that you consider the various sources of noise that can distort your signals.
-EMI, which can be generated by a number of common communications PCB components, is a major signal integrity issue.
+EMI, which can be generated by a number of communications PCB components, is a major signal integrity issue.

 Incorrect trace routing can perpetuate interference throughout your system and degrade your signal quality.
 Appropriate grounding is another signal integrity issue that must be addressed during your PCB design.
 Successfully addressing these signal integrity issues during your PCB design is the first step to ensure your communication device and your customer is happy.